 So this is only the second time in my 38 years of reading thousands of books that I have said this but, just wait for the show.
 The one thing that screen adaptations always do is strip away details from the books they are based on.
 This is why I typically am disappointed in them, the details are what make books far superior to screens, usually.
 However, when a book is bloated with unnecessary details or presented in a boring format, you can bet the screen will remedy that.
 Video is all about excitement and movement, it will burn away everything bogging down the story until that beautiful kernel of a fantastic tale buried inside Fire and Blood is revealed and shared.

+Fire and Blood by George R.R.
+Martin is available most places books are sold.
 Have you read Fire and Blood?
 What did you think of the novel?
 Let us know in the comments or over on Twitter!
 And if you haven’t already, check out my latest comic review on Neil Gaiman’s The Sandman, an excellent series that has now been adapted by Netflix!